 - Convenient location

 - Advanced standing track option

 - Friendly and knowledgeable faculty

-Students interested in entering or advancing their social work career may enroll in the program full- or part-time - you can complete the regular track program in two to four years.
+Students interested in entering or advancing their social work career may enroll in the program full-time or part-time.
+You can complete the regular track program in two to four years.
 Full-time students who meet the requirements for admission into the advanced standing track program can meet the requirements for graduation in just one calendar year.

 In addition to traditional classroom instruction, you may take part in web-based and teleconference classes.
 These types of classes accommodate individuals who choose to work while obtaining their degree.
 All students in the Social Work graduate program complete a minimum of 500 hours of field practicum to gain valuable working skills through on-the-ground experience.
 Staff and faculty can offer students assistance when finding a suitable practicum placement.

 Few occupations can match social work, which offers a wide-range of opportunities and settings.
 Social workers can be found in public agencies, private businesses, hospitals, clinics, schools, nursing homes, private practices, police departments, courts, and numerous other exciting work settings.
 Social workers assist individuals, families, and communities.
 They can be managers, supervisors, and administrators.
 They work at all levels of government.
 They are also educators.
 Social workers are therapists and researchers.
 And many are also elected political leaders and legislators.

 Graduates of a social work Master's program may also find work in education, policy making, communications and others fields.
 Follow the links below for more information about the MSW program at Shippensburg University and about careers in social work.

 The salary range for social workers in PA is $29,000 to $68,000.